Dynamics-aware Adversarial Attack of Adaptive Neural Networks: Experiments on 3D Point Cloud Attack

 We adopt MinkowskiNet~\cite{choy20194d} on the ScanNet and S3DIS datasets, and Cylinder3D~\cite{zhu2021cylindrical} on the SemanticKITTI dataset for semantic segmentation.
 The two network architectures are both built on the base of 3D sparse convolution~\cite{graham20183d} and achieve state-of-the-art performance.

 To attack the network, we compute a cross-entropy loss for gradient back-propagation.
-We adopt our FGM and LGM based on a variant version of I-FGSM~\cite{kurakin2016adversarial} proposed by Liu \textit{et al.}~\cite{liu2019extending} that tailors the real number nature of point cloud coordinates.
+We adopt our FGM and LGM based on a variant version of BIM~\cite{kurakin2016adversarial} proposed by Liu \textit{et al.}~\cite{liu2019extending} that tailors the real number nature of point cloud coordinates.
+We denote it as Point-BIM in this paper.
 We constrain the maximum perturbation magnitude $\epsilon$ for each point onto the surface of a 3D cube by $L_\infty$ norm.
 The unit of $\epsilon$ is meter.
 We traverse different attack step size $\alpha$ in range $0.0005\sim0.025$ and different $\lambda$ for the sigmoid-like function (\ref{sig}) in range $10\sim55$ to adopt their best one for different $\epsilon$.
 The iteration number for the ScanNet and S3DIS datasets is 50, and for the SemanticKITTI dataset is 30.